BluWizard10/Blu-Hierarchy/README.md

-# Blu Hierarchy
+# BluHierarchy

 My own personal editor enhancement system that introduces an improved Hierarchy look, tailored made for VRChat Creators.
-Contains a feature that allows toggling a GameObject or Component directly from the Hierarchy.
+Contains a feature that allows toggling a GameObject or Component directly from the Hierarchy, as well as customized Icons representing common VRC SDK Components in the Hierarchy.

 This system is a Work In Progress and may change at any time!